The Power and Energy Systems Area committee and associated faculty for the 2021-2022 academic year together with their fields of interest are:

 ECE 568 – Modeling and Control of Electromechanical Systems

-Fundamental electrical and mechanical laws for derivation of models of electric machines; force and energy densities and duality of electrostatic and magnetostatic machines and sensors; coordinate transformations of variables in electric machines including d-q analysis; power electronics for motor control; feedback linearization and nonlinear control as applied to electric machines and drives; basic models of mechanical loads; applications to sensors, actuators, variable speed drives, and electric transportation.
-Same as ME 565.
+Fundamental electrical and mechanical laws for derivation of machine models; simplifying transformations of variables in electrical machines; power electronics for motor control; time-scale separation; feedback linearization and nonlinear control as applied to electrical machines.
+Typical electromechanical applications in actuators, robotics, and variable speed drives.
 Prerequisite: ECE 431 and ECE 515.

 ECE 573 – Power Systems Operations and Control

 This course presents an overview of power system operations and control, lays out the basic objectives of security and economics in power system operations and control, discusses the security analysis framework and the role of the energy management system.
 The course covers the key scheduling tasks in power system operations and control from optimal power flows to resource scheduling and commitment, their solution schemes and implementational issues.
 In addition, state estimation and observability analysis are treated.
 Key aspects of electricity restructuring, including electricity market structures and design, congestion management, locational marginal prices and ancillary services, are analyzed.

 ECE 576 – Power System Dynamics and Stability

 This course studies detailed aspects of power system operations and control, scheduling, and steady state security assessment and operations in the competitive environment.
 The emphasis is on the analytic and computational aspects of problems that arise in system operations and control.
 Papers of interest are reviewed and discussed.
 Course Information: Prerequisite: ECE 476; credit or concurrent registration in ECE 530.